6529-Collections/nftdelegation/README.md

 Delegation Management (Sub-delegation) allows you to reduce the number of delegation transactions you perform with your "Vault Wallet" by delegating all contract interactions, including changing delegations, to a "Delegated Wallet."
 This ensures your Vault remains cold (not connected) after the initial Sub-delegation.

 ### How it works
-With your "Vault Wallet" you just need to perform one transaction registering a delegation address with sub-delegation rights.
+With your "Vault Wallet" you just need to perform one transaction registering a delegation address with Delegation Management (Sub-delegation) rights.
 (See [how to register a delegation address](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address)).
 Then you can use your sub-delegated wallet to [register a delegation address on behalf of a Delegator](https://github.com/6529-Collections/nftdelegation/blob/main/Documentation/Write_Functions.md#how-to-register-a-delegation-address-using-an-address-with-sub-delegation-rights).

 ## What is Consolidation?
 A consolidation is used when you want to establish an ownership connection between two addresses, such as combining the Total Days Held (TDH) of multiple wallets that you control on [seize.io](https://seize.io).